aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex3fixbugs/_index.en.md

 # Are you ready to start Lab 2?

 Before proceeding to *Lab 2* let's verify that *Lab 1* was successfully completed.
 There are two phases to complete before continuing:
 * First, you started to accumulate points on the scoreboard.
 If you have non-zero points then this phase is complete.
 Open the scoreboard and find your team.
-If you forgot to name your team in Event Engine, set your team name now and wait for the scoreboard to update.
+If you forgot to name your team in Workshop Studio, set your team name now and wait for the scoreboard to update.
 * Second, you need accumulate 300 points to continue.
 The workshop will automatically switch to *Lab 2* when you reach this milestone, and this phase is complete.
  * Once 300 points are accumulated, new failure modes will be introduced and all three Lambda functions (`StateLambda`, `MapLambda`, and `ReduceLambda`) will start failing randomly.
 This is a pre-programmed evolution of the workshop.
 In the Lambda console, click on any of the three Lambda functions, navigate to  the `Monitor` tab and then to the `Metrics` sub-tab.
 You should expect to see a non-zero error rate on some of the graphs!